-It is possible to save the internally stored band scope to the EM8200 external memory locations 0, 1, trace is currently 'actively' displayed on the LCD while in BAND SCOPE mode, it may also be saved to external memory.
+It is possible to save the internally stored band scope to the EM8200 external memory locations 0, 1, 2, 3 or 4 using the "COPY EXT-MEM" menu.
+If a band scope trace is currently 'actively' displayed on the LCD while in BAND SCOPE mode, it may also be saved to external memory.